jmfranck/acert.github.io/VirtualBox/Downloads.md

 ## Delay in Upload of Windows Image

-We now plan to upload the Windows VM after most people have successfully installed the Linux VM, and we have worked out all the download- and install-related issues: likely on the evening of Sunday, June 7<sup>th</sup>.
-Please try out the Linux image as soon as possible!
+We apologize for the delay, but the Windows VM image will not be available until Monday morning.
+We have put the finishing touches on the Windows VM and started to export the VM image some time ago, but this is taking an unexpectedly long time.

+If at all possible, please do download the image on Monday.

+If you are, *e.g.*, traveling internationally where this will absolutely not be possible, please do send an email to acert [at] cornell.edu, and we will make an effort to have some flash disks to transfer the Windows VM images.

+Note that the Linux image has been ready to go, and it's very important to install it to identify any problems.

 ##Some notes as of 4:30 PM Saturday:
 (This section answers questions and gives updates for people who are having any issues with the download.)